 Deep in the foothills of the Maluti Mountain Range and the heart of the scenic province of the Free State, lies the village of Clarens.
 This idyllic little town is known for its gorgeous surrounds, and the spectacular views from just about anywhere.
 Because of its unique situation, Clarens is close to major metropolis epicentres like Johannesburg, Durban and Bloemfontein (all of which are within three to four hours’ drive from Clarens).
 This means that it is not only a great destination for international tourists, but also the chosen retreat for locals living in the big cities and needing a weekend getaway.
 Lovely guest houses and holiday cottages abound so there is no shortage of accommodation in Clarens for visitors to the area. (more…)

 Pretoria has an intriguing history, but also offers no shortage of attractions and things to do for those that love nature and the outdoors.
 The landscape itself is magnificent, and there is an abundance of other natural resources to which to look forward.
-Families, honeymooning couples, or groups of friends on vacation will, no doubt, love discovering what Pretoria and its surrounds have to offer once they leave their Pretoria hotel and start exploring the city.
+Families, honeymooning couples, or groups of friends on vacation will, no doubt, love discovering what Pretoria and its surrounds have to offer once they leave their Pretoria hotels and start exploring the city.

 Our top five attractions in Pretoria are … (more…)